 This is the most important jump statistic used by the NBA and NFL.
 If you’re working on developing your own jump, this is what you should be measuring to track progress – you can find out how to do it at home here.
 In simple terms, it’s where you stand in a spot and reach as high as you can, and compare that figure to your standing reach.

-Here’s Bryon Jones showing off his 44.5 inch standing vert in the 2015 NFL Combine:
+Here’s Bryon Jones showing off his 44.5 inch standing vert in the 2015 NFL Combine.
+He’s considered the best jumper in NFL Combine history, but because of his 147″ broad jump and not his vertical.

 NFL Combine Records